dviktorov/mozjpeg4j/README.md

 # Running MozJpeg command line utility
-To run the utility that is presented at [Mozilla JPEG Encoder (MozJpeg)](https://github.com/mozilla/mozjpeg) it you may run the command below.
+To run the utility that is presented at [Mozilla JPEG Encoder (MozJpeg)](https://github.com/mozilla/mozjpeg) you may run the command below.
 You may refer to the printed "usage" message to understand how to use the utility and the options it recognizes.